phil-opp/blog_os/blog/post/double-faults.md

 2. We loaded a GDT that contains a TSS selector, but we still need to tell the CPU that it should use that TSS.
 3. As soon as our TSS is loaded, the CPU has access to a valid interrupt stack table (IST).
 Then we can tell the CPU that it should use our new double fault stack by modifying our double fault IDT entry.

-For the first two steps, we need access to the `code_selector` and `tss_selector` outside of the closure.
-We can achieve this by defining them outside of the closure:
+For the first two steps, we need access to the `code_selector` and `tss_selector` variables outside of the closure.
+We can achieve this by moving the `let` declarations out of the closure:

 {{< highlight rust "hl_lines=3 4 7 8 11 12 19 21" >}}
 // in src/interrupts/mod.rs